bengtson/filelif-lists/README.md

    ... % Start new timer
    erlang:send_after(?INTERVAL, self(), trigger),
    ...

+## Road Map
+Integrate the Bullet Journal approach into the system.
+Each day a printout of what needs to be done can be provided.
+End of day, add what's been put on paper back into the system.

 ## Storing Event Date Information
 It's complicated tracking an event for a number of reasons.
 Events can be overdue and calculating how many times it's been due is not easy.